-Maintaining regular contact during the suspension or off-site direction and welcoming the pupil back to the academy

-Daily contact with SENDco

-Regular reviews with the pupil and parents to praise progress being made and raise and address any concerns at an early stage.

-Informing the pupil, parents and staff of potential external support
+- Maintaining regular contact during the suspension and welcoming the pupil back to the academy - Daily contact where welfare checks are necessary - Regular reviews with the pupil and parents to praise progress being made and raise and address any concerns at an early stage - Informing the pupil, parents and staff of potential external support

-Part-time timetables will not generally be used as a tool to manage behaviour and, if used, will be put in place for the minimum time necessary.
+Part-time timetables will not be used as a tool to manage behaviour and, if used, will be put in place for the minimum time necessary.

-The reintegration strategy will be regularly reviewed and adapted where necessary throughout the reintegration process in collaboration with the pupil, parents, and other relevant parties.
+The strategy will be regularly reviewed and adapted where necessary throughout the reintegration process in collaboration with the pupil, parents, and other relevant parties.